U.N. tribunal rules for Bangladesh in sea border dispute with India

 “It is the victory of friendship and a win-win situation for the peoples of Bangladesh and India,” Foreign Minister Abul Hassan Mahmood Ali told a news conference on Tuesday to announce the ruling of the Hague-based Permanent Court of Arbitration (PCA) on the sea boundary.

-The dispute had hampered the economic development of both countries for more than 30 years, he added.
+The dispute had hampered the economic development of both countries for more than three decades, he added.

 “We commend India for its willingness to resolve this matter peacefully by legal means and for its acceptance of the tribunal’s judgment,” Ali added.